 Maine Drug Data Hub recent data additions and updates

-Data update 6-5-2021: Monthly data for EMS naloxone administrations and buprenorphine prescriptions has been updated for the month of May.
-Community dispensation of naloxone and reported overdose reversals updated for the Maine Naloxone Distribution Initiative.
+Data update 7-13-2021: Monthly metrics for June updated regarding EMS naloxone administrations, EMS overdose response calls, and buprenorphine prescriptions.
+Metrics updated for May regarding naloxone distributed and reported reversals by the Maine Naloxone Distribution Initiative.

 If you would like to join the email list to receive Maine Drug Data Hub additions and updates directly to your inbox please email firstname.lastname@example.org